hivehelsinki/42-api-keychain/README.md

 vim .env
 ```

-Install the dependencies, navigate to the root repository and execute the following command:
+Install the dependencies, navigate to the root directory and execute the following command:

 ```sh
 npm run install
 ```

-To run the app, navigate to the root of the repository and execute the following command:
+To run the app, navigate to the root directory and execute the following command:

 ```sh
 npm run dev